cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 according to the global time in the base of RelaySwitchTimeUnit, H= hash (time in RelaySwitchTimeUnit base + chain ID)

 call func PickupRelayAndPeer(H)
 Randomly request ONE File from myDownloadPool[`ChainID`].
-Randomly select a seeder from the * myFileAMTSeeders[fileAMT][ChainID][seeder  ].
-Randomly select a piece N from fileAMTroot.count
+Randomly select a seeder from the * myFileAMTSeeders[fileAMT][ChainID][seeder  ]. use pieceSelection select a piece N from fileAMTroot.count
 ONE Chain + ONE Relay + ONE FileAMT + ONE seeder peer + ONE piece.

 2. If the piece is in local, go to step (1);